-SENSOFAR is a leading-edge technology company that has the highest quality standards within the field of surface metrology.
+SENSOFAR is a leading-edge technology company that has the highest quality standards within the field of surface metrology

 Sensofar Metrology provides high-accuracy optical profilers based on confocal, interferometry and focus variation techniques, from standard setups for R&D and quality inspection laboratories to complete non-contact metrology solutions for in-line production processes.
-Sensofar Metrology offers technology that enables our customers to achieve real breakthroughs, particularly in semiconductor, precision optics, data storage, display devices, thick and thin film and materials testing technology fields.

-The Sensofar Group has its headquarters in Barcelona, also known as Spain's technological heart.
-The Group is represented in over 30 countries through a global network of partners and has its own offices in Asia.
+The Sensofar Group has its headquarters in Barcelona, also known as a technology and innovation hub in Europe.
+The Group is represented in over 30 countries through a global network of partners and has its own offices in Asia, Germany and the United States.

-HEADQUARTERS SENSOFAR METROLOGY
+HEADQUARTERS